Deconversion of Depleted Uranium

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.

-Benefits of Deconversion
+Purpose of Deconversion

-Depleted uranium has a lower specific radioactivity per mass than natural uranium because the enrichment process reduces the percentage of other isotopes, e.g. U234 and U235.
-The specific radioactivity of the storage containers increases over time as the daughter products, removed during uranium recovery and conversion processes, return to natural levels due to radioactive decay.
-Most of the daughter products return to natural levels over the course of several million years.
+Depleted uranium has a lower specific radioactivity per mass than natural uranium because the enrichment process reduces the percentage of other isotopes, e.g. U235 and U234.
+However, the specific radioactivity of the depleted uranium storage containers increases over time as the daughter products, removed during the uranium recovery and conversion processes, return to natural levels due to radioactive decay.
+Most of the daughter products return to equilibrium levels over the course of several million years.

-Hazards of Deconversion
+Hazards at Deconversion Facilities

 Chemical exposure is the dominant hazard at deconversion facilities because uranium and fluoride compounds (such as hydrogen fluoride) are hazardous at low levels of exposure.

-- When DUF6 comes in contact with moisture in the air, it reacts to form hydrogen fluoride and uranyl fluoride.
+- If DUF6 comes in contact with moisture in the air, a chemical reaction forms hydrogen fluoride and uranyl fluoride.
 Hydrogen fluoride is a corrosive acid that can cause severe burns upon contact and inhalation.

 Deconversion facilities are designed to reduce the likelihood and consequences of accidental releases of hazardous radiological and chemical compounds through safety systems, onsite and offsite monitoring, and emergency planning.